 A Parting Thought

 The forex markets are a market of probabilities and not certainties.
-Trading long term forex trends make big profits; if you have the means forget about trading the short term where unpredictable or unforeseen events will always mean that the odds are on a knife edge.
+Trading long term forex trends make big profits.
+If you have the capital forget about trading the short term where unpredictable or unforeseen events will always mean that the odds are on a knife edge.